jacques09098/generator/README.md

-This is a new repository.
+  This is a tool used for generating a code of the given information.